 The U.S. Department of Energy (DOE) Collegiate Wind Competition challenges undergraduate students from multiple disciplines to design, build, and test a wind turbine to perform according to a customized, market data-derived business plan; and to deliver formal presentations demonstrating their knowledge of key market drivers and deployment acceleration opportunities.

 The theme of the inaugural DOE Collegiate Wind Competition is to design and construct a lightweight, transportable wind turbine that can be used to power small electronic devices.

 The design of each wind turbine will be aligned with the team's business plan and the DOE Collegiate Wind Competition's theme and rules, ensuring that the turbine―or a prototype of it―can be tested in the DOE Collegiate Wind Competition's wind tunnel.

 Each team's business plan and turbine will be evaluated against pre-weighted criteria.

-The National Renewable Energy Laboratory is facilitating the DOE Collegiate Wind Competition, which will take place in spring 2014..
+The National Renewable Energy Laboratory is facilitating the DOE Collegiate Wind Competition, which will take place in New Orleans, LA of May 2016.

 - Kansas State University